 American Express CEO Kenneth Chenault ends his evenings by writing down three things he wants to accomplish the next day.

 Planning the evening before is effective because we have a limited amount of willpower and decision-making ability every day.
 The thought of making too many decisions in the morning will slow you down and drain your brain for the rest of the day.
-If you can eliminate decision-making from your mornings, you'll have more energy to have the most productive morning you can!
+If you can eliminate decision-making from your mornings, you'll have more energy and time to have the most productive morning you can!

 3. Create a morning routine to focus your mind.